Making career decisions

 CareerQuest is a fun and easy way to explore job ideas.

 - Find job ideas matched to your interests

 - Explore your interests and discover job ideas tailored to you

 - Learn about the pay, skills and qualifications for your job matches

 - See what courses or training you'll need

 Complete the 78 question photo quiz.
 It takes about 15 minutes.You can save your results on the Careers NZ website and discuss them with a Careers Consultant in a drop-in appointment.

 Plan and act

 There are many planning tools and resources that can help you plan.
 Decide the style that works best for you.
-Setting SMART goals, Specific, Measurable, Attainable, Realistic and Time-Bound will help you.
+Setting SMART goals—goals that are Specific, Measurable, Attainable, Realistic, and Time-Bound—will help you.

-Our study and career pathways information, What can I do with my degree? will give you ideas based on career destinations of graduates that have studied each major subject.
+Our study and career pathways information on What can I do with my degree? will give you ideas based on career destinations of graduates who have studied each major subject.